-According to the SEO Industry Report 2017 by Gusture Research, $65.26 billion was spent on search engine optimization in 2016 in the U.S. alone.
-By 2020, these numbers are expected to reach $79.27 billion.
+According to the SEO Industry Report by Borrell, $65.26 billion was spent on search engine optimization in 2016 in the U.S. alone.
+By 2020, these numbers are expected to reach $80 billion.

 So the SEO industry is rising and it’s nowhere near its failure.
 Webmasters and marketing experts continuously discover new techniques that help them reach higher traffic rates through search engine optimization.
 It’s all about convincing the search engine that your website deserves a good position in the results.

 Google is the most advanced artificial intelligence system, which you cannot trick easily.
 In fact, why would you like to play tricks on Google and get penalized later?
 If you play nice with your SEO strategy, Google will pay you back.

 We’ll list seven main SEO principles that will boost your website traffic without causing you any trouble.